Imran self-appointed himself as judiciary representative: Rafique

 "Who tells Imran Khan that the verdict [to a case] will be announced after a month," he said.

-The Pakistan Muslim League - Nawaz (PML-N) leader lashed out at political opponents Imran Khan and Asif Ali Zardari during his media address in Lahore.
+The Pakistan Muslim League - Nawaz (PML-N) leader lashed out at political opponents Imran Khan and Asif Ali Zardari while addressing a ceremony in Lahore.

 Comments